devkanro/Meta.Vlc/README.md

 # xZune.Vlc
-a Vlc library for WinForm and WPF.
+xZune.Vlc a Vlc library for WinForm and WPF.
+It is a part of xZune.